CALCRIM No. 2503. Possession of Deadly Weapon With Intent to Assault (Pen. Code, § 17500)

 [The People are not required to prove that the defendant actually

 [The People allege that the defendant possessed the following weapons:

 <insert description of each weapon when multiple items

-that the People have proved that the defendant possessed at least one of
+the People have proved that the defendant possessed at least one of these

-multiple weapons and the possession was “fragmented as to time [or] space,” the
+weapons and the possession was “fragmented as to time [or] space,” the court has a

 weapons,” inserting the items alleged.